Li-ucas-casisd/Li-ucas-casisd.github.io/_pages/about.md

 My research focuses on data-driven decision-making under uncertainty, with an emphasis on risk management in socio-ecological systems.
 I integrate methods from graph representation learning, AI for Social Science, and complex systems modeling to study climate disaster resilience, emergency resource allocation, and adaptive governance.

+I am on the 2026–2027 job market.
+Please feel free to contact me for research collaborations or job opportunities.

 Education
 ======
 - [2022.09-Present] Ph.D. at Institutes of Science and Development, Chinese Academy of Sciences.